James Earl Jones: 2010–2022: Return to Broadway and final roles

-In 2013–2014, he appeared alongside Malcolm McDowell in a series of commercials for Sprint in which the two recited mundane phone and text-message conversations in a dramatic way.
-In 2015, Jones starred as the Chief Justice Caleb Thorne in the American drama series Agent X alongside actress Sharon Stone, Jeff Hephner, Jamey Sheridan, and others.
+In 2013–2014, he appeared with Malcolm McDowell in a series of commercials for Sprint in which the two dramatically recited mundane phone and text-message conversations.
+In 2015, Jones starred as the Chief Justice Caleb Thorne in the American drama series Agent X with actress Sharon Stone, Jeff Hephner, Jamey Sheridan, and others.
 The television series was aired by TNT from November 8 to December 27, 2015, running only one season and 10 episodes.

-Jones officially reprised his voice role of Darth Vader for the character's appearances in the animated TV series Star Wars Rebels and the live-action film Rogue One: A Star Wars Story (2016), as well as for a brief voice cameo in Star Wars: The Rise of Skywalker (2019).
+Jones officially reprised his voice role of Darth Vader for the character's appearances in the animated TV series Star Wars Rebels and the live-action film Rogue One: A Star Wars Story (2016), as well as for a three-word cameo in Star Wars: The Rise of Skywalker (2019).

 In 2019, he reprised his voice role of Mufasa for the CGI remake of The Lion King, directed by Jon Favreau, in which he was the only original cast member to do so.
-According to Favreau, Jones's lines remained mostly the same from the original film.
+According to Favreau, Jones's lines from the original film remained mostly the same.
 Chiwetel Ejiofor, who voiced Mufasa's evil brother Scar in the remake, said that "the comfort of [Jones reprising his role] is going to be very rewarding in taking [the audience] on this journey again.
 It's a once-in-a-generation vocal quality."

-2020s

-Jones reprised the role of King Jaffe Joffer in Coming 2 America (2021), the sequel to Coming to America (1988).
+Jones also reprised the role of King Jaffe Joffer in Coming 2 America (2021), the sequel to Coming to America (1988); this was his final screen credit.

 In 2022, his voice was used via Respeecher software for Darth Vader in the Disney+ miniseries Obi-Wan Kenobi.
 During production, Jones signed a deal with Lucasfilm authorizing archival recordings of his voice to be used in the future to artificially generate the voice of Darth Vader.
-In September 2022, Jones announced that he would retire from the role of voicing Darth Vader with future voice roles for Vader being created with AI voice software using archive audio of Jones.
+In September 2022, Jones announced that he would retire from the role of voicing Darth Vader with future voice roles for Vader being created by that means.

-Personal life
+Personal life and death

+Marriages and illness

-In 1968, Jones married actress and singer Julienne Marie, whom he met while performing as Othello in 1964.
+In 1968, Jones married actress and singer Julienne Marie, whom he met while performing as Othello to her Desdemona in 1964.
 They had no children and divorced in 1972.
-In 1982, he married actress Cecilia Hart, with whom he had a son, Flynn (born 1982).
-Hart died from ovarian cancer on October 16, 2016.
+In 1982, he married actress Cecilia Hart, who played Desdemona to his Othello shortly after they wed, and with whom he had a son, Flynn.
+Cecilia Hart died of complications from ovarian cancer on October 16, 2016.
+She was 68 years old.

 In April 2016, Jones spoke publicly for the first time in nearly 20 years about his long-term health challenge with type 2 diabetes.
 He was diagnosed in the mid-1990s after his doctor noticed he had fallen asleep while exercising at a gym.

-Jones is Catholic, having converted during his time in the military.
+Jones was a devout Roman Catholic, having converted during his time in the military.
+He described his narration of the New Testament as "his greatest honor".